All Products

 1. Policy Name: Specify a name for the policy.
 The name can be up to 64 characters long.

-2. Super Admin: Select the check boxes of the database accounts.
+2. Super administrator: Select the check boxes of the database accounts.
 You can select multiple accounts.
 Database accounts in this list always receive query results in plaintext.

 Note

-The Super Admin role has the highest permissions.
+The Super administrator role has the highest permissions.
 Add only necessary management or audit accounts to this list and strictly control their use.

-3. Standard Account: Select the check boxes of the database accounts.
+3. Regular user: Select the check boxes of the database accounts.
 You can select multiple accounts.
 Database accounts in this list receive query results in ciphertext but can decrypt the data using a specific encryption driver and key.

 Note

-Other users: Any database account not configured in the two role lists above.
+Other users: This role includes any database account not specified in the super administrator or regular user roles.
 These users receive query results in ciphertext and cannot decrypt the data.

 image